Red Maple Tree Photograph – Story Behind

 Tree of Zen

 But I was not content as the red is what I was after.
 A few years have passed, and I have finally caught a splendid red torch of the crown during my next visit.
 I didn’t spare the battery in my camera and the space of every memory card in my bag, shooting away every square inch of it.
 The result was the Spirit of the Earth.
-A marvelous 300-megapixel beauty that is, unfortunately, is at the very end of its production run.
+A marvellous 300-megapixel beauty that is, unfortunately, at the very end of its production run.

 Spirit of the, Earth Acrylic Print, Tree of Life